sap-tutorials/Tutorials/tutorials/haas-dm-connect-sdi/haas-dm-connect-sdi.md

 ---

 ## Prerequisites
-- You have a productive account in SAP Cloud Platform, a subaccount in Cloud Foundry and a space with a
+- You have a productive account in SAP Cloud Platform, a subaccount in Cloud Foundry and a space.
-- You have access to the database cockpit for your SAP HANA Service database instance
+- You have access to the database cockpit for your SAP HANA service database instance.
-- You have enabled Data Provisioning Server in your SAP HANA Service
+- You have enabled Data Provisioning Server in your SAP HANA service.
-- You have administration rights in your local computer
+- You have administration rights in your local computer.

 ## Details